rngoodner/fiesta-xena-notes/README.md

 # FIESTA Xena notes

 Notes on how to build/run [FIESTA](https://github.com/CUP-ECS/fiesta) on [Xena](https://carc.unm.edu/systems/Systems1.html) at [UNM CARC](https://carc.unm.edu).
-These notes will cover three methods: 1. byhand, 2. with spack, and 3. with singularity.
+These notes will cover three methods: 1. by hand, 2. with spack, and 3. with singularity.

 # Helpful resources